 Your paper will be forwarded for anonymous evaluation by two experts of international reputation in your specific field.
 Their comments and remarks will be in due time disclosed to the author(s), with the request for changes, explanations or corrections (if any) as demanded by the referees.

-After the updated version is approved, the Programme Committee will decide on the suitability of the Extended Abstract for inclusion in the Conference.
-However, the Board retains the right to ask for a third independent opinion, or to reject the contribution.
+After the updated version is approved by the reviewers, the Editorial Board will decide on the publishing of the paper.
+However, the Board retains the right to ask for a third independent opinion, or to definitely reject the contribution.

 Online publishing and printing of papers once accepted by the Editorial Board will be carried out at the earliest possible convenience.
 Prior to publication the proof copy of the paper and Copyright Transfer Agreement (CTA) are forwarded to the corresponding author for approval and signing.
 The corresponding author receives a pdf file of published paper for a personal repository and fair use according to signed CTA.
 There is no publishing fee for the authors.